The Hole (2001 film): Plot

-After Liz finishes recounting the story, Phillipa asks her to make an official statement corroborating Martin's version of events.
-Liz refuses, having murdered Martin when he visited her the day before.
-Police arrive at the shelter and Liz begins screaming for help, pretending Phillipa is attempting to hurt her.
-Meanwhile, Martin's corpse is fished out of the river, and in his pocket, the police find the key to the shelter which implicates him in the events.
-The police attribute his death to suicide.
-Liz is allowed to go free.
-She leaves the shelter in the back of an ambulance, smirking at Phillipa from the window as it drives away.
+Initially devastated, Liz tells herself that this is for the best, as it means that Mike will never grow old or cheat on her and remain perfect in her memory instead.
+After she finishes recounting the story, Phillipa asks her to make an official statement, corroborating Martin's version of events and taking responsibility for what happened.
+Liz refuses, stating that it was all an accident and not worth ruining her life over.
+A flashback also reveals that she murdered Martin when he visited her the day before by pushing him into the weir.
+Police arrive at the shelter and Liz begins calling for help, pretending that Phillipa is attempting to hurt her.
+Meanwhile, Martin's corpse is fished out of the weir and, in his pocket, the police find the key to the shelter which seemingly implicates him in the events.
+The police attribute his death to suicide due to guilt and indicate that Philippa is in trouble.
+Philippa and Liz are brought outside, where Philippa sits in the open boot of a police car, while one of the officers comforts Liz as she sits in the back of an ambulance.
+When the officer turns away, Philippa looks over to Liz, who smirks knowingly at her.